mattermost/mattermost-documentation/site/content/docs/install-and-configuration/_index.md

 section: "docs"
 ---

-Learn how to install and configure Mattermost.
+Learn how to install and configure your Mattermost server.